Human Resource Management

 Fast Facts

-- According to the U.S. Bureau of Labor Statistics, the job outlook for human resource managers will grow faster than average — by 6% each year for the next decade.
-The bureau reports a median salary of $121,220 per year for human resource managers.
-Human resource managers and recruiters are the fastest growing jobs in Human Resources for recent years.
+- According to the U.S. Bureau of Labor Statistics, the job outlook for human resource managers will grow faster than the average for all occupations — by 5% each year for the next decade.
+The bureau reports a median salary of $130,000 per year for human resource managers.
+Human resource managers and specialists are the fastest growing jobs in Human Resources for recent years.

 Human Resource Management students have held internships at corporations and organizations such as Modern Industries, Country Fair Corporate Headquarters, Chautauqua Institution, and Peek n’ Peak Resort, Federal Resources Corporation, Erie Homes for Children and Adults, Constellation Brands, Westlake Woods Assisted Living, MacLean-Fogg Company, Scott Enterprises, Caplugs, and Aramark.